Taiwan Global Business Entities Guide Taiwan Company Limited by Shares - 股份有限公司

 Are different classes of ownership interests possible?
 If so, what are some examples of different classes?

 A company may issue ordinary shares and different classes of preferred shares.
-The preferred shares could be vested with the preferential rights and/or subject to certain restrictions to the extent permitted by law, e.g. multiple voting rights, veto rights, priority to receive dividends, the right to be elected as a director, share transfer restrictions, etc. The rights and restrictions of the preferred shares must be clearly stipulated in the Articles.
+The preferred shares can be vested with preferential rights and/or be subject to certain restrictions to the extent permitted by law, e.g. multiple voting rights, veto rights, priority to receive dividends, the right to be elected as a director, share transfer restrictions, etc. The rights and restrictions of the preferred shares must be clearly stipulated in the Articles.

 What documentation is required for the transfer of ownership interests?